Praveen86july/jgpelaez.github.io/_drafts/en/terraform-aws-wso2-esb-docker-sample.md

 	jgpelaez/wso2-esb $WSO2_ESB_PATH/bin/wso2esb-samples.sh -sn 0
 ```

 Runs a docker container with a [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) configured with the sample number 0.
-The https port will be exposed outside, and the execution port 8280 with the 80 port.
+The https 9443 port will be exposed outside throught the standar 443, and the execution port 8280 with the 80 port.
 The --link will create a link with the axis server, and the axis server port doesn't needs to expose the ports outside docker.

 ## Terraform execution

-Before the execution, as it's necesary ssh access to the EC2 instance we need to create a key pair in the AWS console, going to EC2 dashboard, Network & security:
+Before the execution, as it's necesary ssh access to the EC2 instance we need to **create a key pai**r in the AWS console, going to **EC2 dashboard**, **Network & security**:
 ![Create key pair](/media/posts/terraform-aws-wso2-esb-docker-sample/aws-create-key-pair.png)

 Will create a ".pem" file, this file will allow to access terraform throught ssh.